-Cityof Kalamunda Dave Lanfear CONSULTING Organisation Main Considerations External covered areas.
+Organisation Main Considerations Organisation External covered areas.
 First Aid.
 Aspiration: A safer and increased work area for a larger membership.
 At the current location the facility provided does not lend itself to increasing members in a safe working environment.
 Co-location: Group were happy to share any facilities as required, however noted that Men's Shed's do require their own dedicated spaces, given the nature of their facilities.
-FDBC - Bowls Usage: Dedicated single use throughout the year.
+FDBC - Usage: Bowls Dedicated single use throughout the year.
 Membership: 2020 - 130 (COVID affected), 2019 - 180, 2018 - 175 - Includes male and female players and Weight Watchers and Darts Club.
 Facility Requirements: Two synthetic greens required.
 Larger social area - currently caters for 100 seated and needs to double in size.
 Change rooms are required.
 Recent investment in toilets has been beneficial but does not achieve what they ultimately need.
 It is noted that the club also has activities in addition to bowls including: Darts and Weight Watchers.
 Aspirations: To expand membership base which will potentially be facilitated by increasing the function space and providing a synthetic turf green.
 Co-location: FDBC were generally supportive for co-location opportunities for tennis and the men's shed.
 Queries were raised that the Men's Shed usage may be conflicting with bowls.
 State Sporting Associations: Bowls WA recognise that the fundamental reason for Bowling Clubs existing is centred around income that can be derived from a function room and bar.
 The main move with the majority of metropolitan based clubs is to focus on synthetic turf for management reasons - there are not enough green keepers and a two green synthetic can be an adequate replacement for four grass greens.
 Care would need to be taken to ensure the club have sufficient capability to invest in a sinking fund to secure the greens replacement and also put in place a plan for the management and maintenance of the asset.
 General Bowls is not opposed to co-location as it is required for funding purposes.
+Man's Chad ideally should be consisted from the constitutions.
 Men's Shed ideally should be separated from the sporting use.
-Peak use of bowls and tennis is similar - weekends and nights during the week.
+Pook use of bould and tennis is similar, weekends and nights during the Peak use of bowls and tennis is similar - weekends and nights during the week.
 Men's Shed activities are during the weekdays, which also coincided with bowls and tennis usage, which may not be ideal.
 Security is important.